TVTower/TVTower/docs/manual_en.md

 Game Speed
 ==========

-There are three preset speeds that can be selected via the buttons below the clock.
-The section "Keyboard Shortcuts for the Developer Version" contains further options for fast-forwarding.
+There are three preset speeds that can be selected via the buttons below the clock or the keys 1, 2 and 3.
+Pressing the right arrow key fast-forwards the game (see also section "Keyboard Shortcuts").

 Movement of In-Game Characters
 ==============================

 If possible, your avatar will go wherever you left-click with the mouse pointer.
 If you click on a door or another interaction object, then the in-game character will try to move there.
 If a room is occupied, then the avatar will stop in front of it.
+There are keyboard shortcuts for the most important rooms so you need not go to the elevator first - see section "Keyboard Shortcuts".

 Inside the rooms, actions are usually triggered by left-clicking.
 Clicking on the right mouse button leaves the current menu or the room in which you are located.